projectcalico/calico/networking/external-connectivity.md

 route reflector or set up a Layer 3 topology.

 There's further advice on network topologies in [{{site.prodname}} over Ethernet fabrics]({{ site.baseurl }}/reference/architecture/design/l2-interconnect-fabric).
-We'd also encourage you to [get in touch](https://www.projectcalico.org/contact/) to discuss your environment.
+We'd also encourage you to {% include open-new-window.a text='get in touch' url='https://www.projectcalico.org/contact/' %}
+to discuss your environment.

 ### Orchestrator specific